HotChieh/DDRL/README.md

 Note that we build a vanishing point dataset based on UADETRAC dataset to validate the effectiveness of the proposed method.
 Because we think this contribution is small, we ignore this contribution in the paper.
 The self-relabeled dataset based on UADETRAC will be public when this paper get a revision comment.

+## Detection Prior
+In this paper, we pretrain a detector to acquire object prior knowledge.
+We have provided the pretrained checkpoint as above.
+The detector is shown in [VGG_C.py](VGG_C.py) And the whole training code of the detector will also be public soon.